 Language-Based Tasks

-The list of language-based chores and tasks includes setting the table and putting away groceries.
+The language-based chores and tasks list includes setting the table and putting away groceries.

-These chores for kids would also fit in the “advanced EF skills” category, but I put them in a category for language-based.
+These chores for kids would also fit in the “advanced EF skills” category, but I put them in a language-based category.
 The reason?

 Think about all the things you can discuss while putting away groceries!